anshumanmondal2006/ZCODER_IITG_CC/README.md

 # 💻 ZCoder

 **ZCoder** is a full-stack coding platform built for developers to write, run, and test code with ease.
 It supports real-time code editing, user authentication, and a clean, intuitive UI.
-Ideal for coding practice and collaborative learning.
+It's ideal for coding practice and collaborative learning.

 ---